-List some of the feelings you had as a result of your arre est. '0 , Imagine someone was willing to pay you to experience t he embarrassment and hassle of another arrest.
-Is there an amount of money hat would make it worthwhile so, how much?
-In what ways did your arrest affect the relationships in you r life?
-In what ways did your arrest affect the relationships in you ır life?
+List some of the feelings you had as a result of your arrest.

+Imagine someone was willing to pay you to experience the embarrassment and hassle of another arrest.
+Is there an amount of money that would make it worthwhile?
+If so, how much?

+In what ways did your arrest affect the relationships in your life? \\\\\